 If you miss the filing deadline, there is a strong chance that you will be out of options for recovering damages.
 However, in certain situations, the filing deadline can be altered by the details of the case.
 An exception to the deadline could result in an extension or limitation on the time you have to file.

-The best thing to do when trying to figure out the deadlines that apply to your case is to hire an experienced construction accident attorney in Edwardsville as soon as possible after your accident.
+The best thing to do when trying to figure out the deadlines that apply to your case is to hire an experienced construction accident attorney in Edwardsville as soon as possible after your incident.

 Reach Out to an Experienced Edwardsville Construction Accident Attorney Today